-Romantic voyage to a simpler part of the world.
+Romantic voyage to a simpler part of the world in Morocco.

 My conception of Morocco before visiting looked something like rolling desert plains dotted with oases and palm trees.
 People traverse the intimidating heat on camelback to travel between villages.
 Although this romantic third world image may hold true in very far removed communities of the Sahara, Morocco turned out to be very different than what I expected.
 Just like the overwhelming population of Europeans who believe that all Americans own a ranch and a ten-gallon hat, I was wrong.